Miles and Points in Two-Player Mode

 And really, the possibilities are nearly endless.
 You could each sign up and refer each other to different cards to diversify the perks, elite status, and other benefits of different rewards programs.

-Here’s why.
-You’ll currently earn 60,000 bonus points once you spend $6,000 on purchases within six months of opening your account.
-The Amex Gold has loads of other perks like 4x points at U.S. restaurants and supermarkets (up to $25,000 per calendar year, then 1x), 3x points on flights booked through Amex Travel, and 1x points on everything else.
+The Amex Gold has loads of other perks like 4x points at global restaurants (up to $50,000 per calendar year, then 1x) and U.S. supermarkets (up to $25,000 per calendar year, then 1x), 3x points on flights booked through Amex Travel, and 1x points on everything else.

-It does have a $250 annual fee (see Rates and Fees), but with some of the perks I just mentioned, the fee is almost canceled out entirely.
+It does have a $325 annual fee (see Rates and Fees), but with some of the perks I just mentioned, the fee is almost offset entirely.

 At this point, we’re basically washing, rinsing, and repeating.
 You know the drill.